lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     }
     ```

-    As an example of a serializable value, you could return a list (as the result of an arbitrary operation in remotely executed script):
+    As an example of a serializable value that could result from an arbitrary operation performed in a remotely executed script, you could return a list:

     `provisioner.openicf-<connection-name>.json`